Allisterh/replication-credit-CS-innovation/README.md

 ## Data-Availability
 The data are not yet available.
 In the future, I will create a Github page from which one may download the data.
+However, you can in theory, follow [Data Sources](#data-sources), putting all the raw datasets in a single folder called ``data" and run the code.

 ## Data Sources
 1. USPTO data come from [here](https://www.uspto.gov/ip-policy/economic-research/research-datasets/patent-assignment-dataset).